Grades and Labels – an overview

 Grades of translation have been absorbed into service levels, and a document about service levels will be made available on the Tranquality.info website in due course.

-To stay in touch with developments in the Labels Project, bookmark and follow this URL: https://www.tranquality.info/status-of-labels/
+To stay in touch with developments in the Labels Project follow a button below, and consider being a contributor to our Risk Survey

 Image by Peter H from Pixabay